Do I need a visa to visit Canada?

 Transport companies, such as airlines, must ensure you have proper, valid travel documents when you enter Canada.
 If you do not have the proper documents, including an eTA or visitor visa, you may be delayed or denied boarding.

 To find out if you need an eTA or a visa

 Select your country of citizenship from this country list to quickly:

-- link to each visa type's application forms and instructions.
+- get the application forms and instructions.

 Answers others found useful

 - Do I need a visa if I am transiting through Canada to another destination?